AxisCommunications/modbus-acap/README.md

 > The default Modbus/TCP port 502 requires running as a privileged user.
 > In order to run as a non-privileged user, this ACAP application only allows
 > ports in the non-privileged range 1024–65535.

+> [!IMPORTANT]
+> The Modbus address parameter must be set to the same value for both the
+> client and the receiving server.

 The application can be run in either *client* mode (default) or *server* mode, configured with the application parameter `Mode`: